taksug229/nba-salary-prediction/README.md

 All the columns in my dataset were strings so I converted them to number format.
 For `Salary` and `SalaryCap`, I had to replace the commas and dollar sign to convert to numbers.

 Some players were registered for multiple positions (Eg. SF-SG, PG-SG, etc.).
-I convereted them to their primary position which was the first entry (Eg. If 'SF-SG', primary position is 'SF').
+I converted them to their primary position which was the first entry (Eg. If 'SF-SG', the primary position is 'SF').

 I've ended up with 9310 rows and 33 columns after cleaning my dataset.
 - **Train Set: 2000-2018 Seasons (8780 rows, 33 columns)**
 - **Test Set: 2019 Season (530 rows, 33 columns)**

 ---